freesewing/freesewing/markdown/org/docs/patterns/brian/options/sleevecapease/en.md

+---
+title: Sleevecap ease
+---

-Determines the amount of sleevecap ease.
+This option determines the amount of ease at the sleevecap.

 <Note>